CELtd/mechafil-server/README.md

 - When the API starts it reads the newest cache entry from that shared volume (`USE_SHARED_CACHE=true`).
 If no cache data exists yet the API fails fast so you know the updater must run first.

 ### Automated Daily Refresh
-The server automatically refreshes historical data daily at a configurable time:
+The **cache-updater service** automatically refreshes historical data daily at a configurable time:

-- **Default**: Data refreshes every day at `02:00 UTC`
+- **Default**: Refresh every day at `02:00 UTC`
 - **Configuration**: Set `RELOAD_TRIGGER=HH:MM` in your `.env` file (e.g., `RELOAD_TRIGGER=03:30` for 3:30 AM UTC)
-- **Process**: The cache-updater job keeps the shared cache warm.
-The API scheduler simply reloads from disk at `RELOAD_TRIGGER` (or every 2 minutes when `RELOAD_TEST_MODE=true`) so the newest cached snapshot is picked up without restarting the container.
+- **Process**: The cache updater fetches fresh data on schedule and writes it into the shared cache volume.
+The API always uses whatever snapshot is already on disk; restart the API (or let Fly auto-stop/start it) to pick up the most recent snapshot.
-- **Resilience**: If refresh fails, the server continues running with whatever cached snapshot is already loaded.
+- **Resilience**: If the updater fails, the previously cached snapshot remains in place until the next successful run.

 ### Testing Mode
-For development and testing, enable frequent refresh cycles:
+For development and testing, enable frequent refresh cycles on the **cache-updater** service:

 ```bash
 # Refresh every 2 minutes instead of daily
 RELOAD_TEST_MODE=true
 ```

-The scheduler runs as a background asyncio task and handles errors gracefully without interrupting server operations.
+This runs inside the updater's asyncio scheduler and does not involve the API container.

 ## Run